jacobpm/edison/python/README.md

 ### Connecting your personal computer with the Intel Edison

-When the firmware and the basic configurations of the Edison board are ready we can SSH into Intel Edison board and do the further configurations by using it's Linux shell.
+When done with firmware flashing and the basic configurations of the Edison board, we can SSH into Intel Edison board and do further configurations by using its Linux shell.
 The Edison's IP address is found in the WiFi section of the **Intel Edison Board Configuration Tool**.

 Alternatively, we can find the IP address of the board **without** the Intel configuration wizard by using any of the following methods: